Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 From well-designed billings to support for non-credit card payments, XanPay prides itself on being a non-discriminatory payment gateway.
 That way, no matter your business, you'll be able to accept payment from all customers.

-Just take a look at SWAG - Asia's largest adult-content streaming platform with users all across Asia.
+Just look at SWAG - Asia's largest adult-content streaming platform with users all across Asia.

 After switching to XanPay, SWAG almost immediately saw an increase in revenue and a marked drop in customer complaints.
 Since then, 90% of payments from customers have been processed by XanPay.